 If you have symptoms or known exposure to COVID-19, you must stay home and book your test online with AHS assessment tool or call Health Link 811.

 Visit a participating pharmacy

-Pharmacies can now choose to provide testing to people who have no symptoms and no known exposure to COVID-19.
+Pharmacies can test people who have no symptoms and no known exposure to COVID-19.